Science for Communities

 About the Science for Communities (SFC) Initiative

 The Delta Stewardship Council’s SFC initiative facilitates and fosters partnerships between Delta communities, local public agencies, and subject matter experts to explore challenges and opportunities in Sacramento-San Joaquin Delta communities.
 The initiative promotes the sharing of knowledge, tools, and data to support relationship building, collaboration to address social-environmental issues, and funding access for further research and training.
-Please refer to the information sheet for a summary of the SFC initiative.

 How to Participate